Retirement planning Demo

 You will also need to understand that although we now only have one regime, there are still several types of pension scheme available to individuals whereby benefits are built up in different ways.
 As we run through this course we will discuss the features of the main types.

 In this section, we introduce the three main types of pension provision that are available in the UK namely, State arrangements, occupational pensions and individual pensions.

 State pension schemes have developed over the last century to the extent that we now have individuals who are often eligible to receive more than one type.
 State pension benefits are built up in accordance with your work record and your national insurance contributions (NICs).

 Basic state pension (BSP) – a flat rate scheme based on NICs credited over the individual’s working life.
 If insufficient NICs have been paid, the individual could receive a BSP lower than the flat rate, or even not be eligible at all.

 Shortened demo course.
-See details at foot of page....
-A-Day terms.
+See details at foot of page....at retirement.

 Individual pensions are money purchase based with the plan holder often being the primary contributor.
 Certain plans introduced in recent years allow the employer to also contribute.

 All defined contribution pension schemes whether occupational (trust based pension schemes set up by an employer) or individual (contract based pension schemes set up by an employer or an individual) will be based on payments made into the arrangement and the underlying investment performance of the fund.
 They are therefore not guaranteed.

 The Government announced in its March 2014 Budget that from April 2015 it will be possible to have totally flexible access to the monies in a defined contribution pension scheme from the normal minimum pension age (currently age 55) onwards.
 It later went on to say that it may yet extend some of this additional flexibility to defined benefit schemes, but this is at the time of writing unconfirmed.